-- Take tea - the Grand Bazaar has many cafes where you can enjoy a refreshing cup of Turkish tea and some flavoured Turkish delight.
-While Rose and Lemon flavoured Turkish delight is most common, trying more exotic flavours like pistachio is highly recommended.
+- Take tea - the Grand Bazaar has many cafes where you can enjoy a refreshing cup of Turkish tea and some flavored Turkish delight.
+While rose- and lemon-flavored Turkish delight is most common, trying more exotic flavors like pistachio is highly recommended.

-- Be savvy - unless you are buying an antique or something unique you may want to buy elsewhere as you may find similar items cheaper out-with the Grand Bazaar.
+- Be savvy - unless you are buying an antique or something unique, you may want to buy elsewhere as you may find similar items cheaper outside the Grand Bazaar.

 Getting to the Grand Bazaar

-The Radisson Blu Bosphorus Hotel, Istanbul is less than 12 minutes’ drive from the Grand Bazaar, making it a perfect base for visitors looking to shop in the city by day and relax by the glamorous waterfront by night.
+The Radisson Blu Bosphorus Hotel, Istanbul is less than a 12-minute drive from the Grand Bazaar, making it a perfect base for visitors looking to shop in the city by day and relax by the glamorous waterfront by night.